RSS

 2015

 Echo is often called a robot, but in general this thing is more like an ordinary vase.
-A computer is hidden inside, constantly connected to the Internet and able to recognize the human voice.
+Hidden inside is a computer that is constantly connected to the Internet and can recognize the human voice.
 Echo listens to what they say around, but does nothing until he hears the code word.
-Then he begins to analyze what a person says and tries to fulfill what is asked of him: this is how he plays music, searches for answers to questions, makes purchases in online stores, quotes jokes, etc. On the market, this device has been the third year and during this time has become a bestseller, selling millions of copies.
-There are, of course, analogues (for example, Google Home, as well as "assistants" in smartphones: Siri, Cortana and others). when buying a device, a citizen actually enters into an agreement with the company servicing it (in this case, Amazon) for the provision of information services.
-Therefore, the information that the company collects turns out to be simply "consumables": it is not protected by law, it can be provided at least to the police, used as evidence in court hearings, etc.[13]
+Then he begins to analyze what a person said and tries to fulfill what is asked of him: this is how he plays music, searches for answers to questions, makes purchases in online stores, quotes jokes, etc. This device has been on the market for the third year and during this time has become a bestseller, having sold millions of copies.
+There are, of course, analogues (for example, Google Home, as well as "assistants" in smartphones: Siri, Cortana and others).
+When buying a device, a citizen actually enters into an agreement with the company serving him (in this case, Amazon) for the provision of information services.
+Therefore, the information that the company collects turns out to be simply "consumable": it is not protected by law, can be provided to at least the police, used as evidence in court hearings[13]

 Notes

-• Product information is presented as of January 11, 2017.
+• Product information is provided as of January 11, 2017.